bmarchand/transfer_edition_distance/experiments/character_based_methods/README.md

 The purpose here is to compare, for each character, the networks predicted by different trait-based methods.
 The network to compare are unordered and unweighted.

-The computations can be run by simply running:
+The computations can be run by simply running the following command.
+Note that it should take a **few minutes**.
 ```
 make
 ```
+This will reproduce the figure used in the article.

 The input files ``fitch_input_data.csv`` (Fitch is another name we use for the ``Basic`` method), ``sankoff_input_data.csv`` and ``genesis_input_data.csv``